| Hanging

 also go around inside and outside corners for a special effect.

-if my wall is too large?
+is too large?

 Simply center the wall mural on your wall.
 No special frame is necessary.